Dan Corts, PhD

 A high school teacher in Pensacola, Florida, inspired Dr. Martha S. Potter Zlokovich to pursue psychology as a career.
 She completed her BA in psychology at UCLA, and MS and PhD in developmental psychology at the University of Florida.

 At Southeast, Dr. Zlokovich taught Child Development, Adolescent Development, Lifespan Development, Advanced Child Psychology, and Introductory Psychology for Majors.
-She also served as chair of the department.
+She also served as chair of the Psychology Department and interim chair of the Center for Scholarship in Teaching and Learning.
 Her research interests have focused on student study habits, study beliefs, and persistence to graduation as well as adolescent and young adult contraception and sexuality.

 Michele Rumpf brings to the Executive Officer position a strong management background in the non-profit sector.
 Her most recent positions include director of development for the Eastern Shore Chamber of Commerce Foundation (Fairhope, AL) and director of workforce development for the Mobile (AL) Chamber of Commerce.
 Earlier positions included program coordinator for the Department of Community Medicine at Mercer University and executive director of United Cerebral Palsy of Macon and Middle Georgia.
 She earned a BS in public administration from Auburn University (AL) and currently resides in the greater Chattanooga metropolitan area.